yotann/bcdb/docs/memodb/data-model.md

 Note that arbitrary CBOR values, ignoring the above restrictions, can be encoded as byte strings and then stored in a MemoDB Node.
-However, such values may not use links or CIDs to refer to other Nodes, because MemoDB will not recognize such links or CIDs.
+However, such values may not use links or CIDs to refer to other Nodes, because MemoDB will not recognize such links or CIDs, and might delete the other Nodes linked to.

 ## CID